mariecrane/PotLuck/README.md

  - You must follow at least one (or both) of the platform-specific (iOS/Android) sets of instructions to be able to build the app, including instructions for setting up an emulator if you do not have a physical device to install the app to.

+ - If installing Flutter on iOS, make sure to follow the steps to install and set up CocoaPods.

 2. In a terminal, clone this repo in a directory of your choice.
 ```shell